Kansas lawmakers advance education budget without millions for special education - NewsBreak

 But critics of this aspect of the budget said there’s no reason to celebrate.

-Kansas Gov. Laura Kelly’s proposed $30 million special education stop-gap was dead on arrival at the Conference Committee on Senate Education and House K-12 Education Budget.
+Kansas Governor Laura Kelly’s proposed $30 million special education stopgap was dead on arrival at the Conference Committee on Senate Education and House K-12 Education Budget.

 Instead, lawmakers advanced $6.6 million in funding for virtual learning, $5 million for school security and resource officers, and made an investment in an online math tutoring program that all Kansas students will be able to access.